XRPLF/rippled/API-CHANGELOG.md

 #### V1 account_info response

 In [the response to the `account_info` command](https://xrpl.org/account_info.html#response-format), there is `account_data` - which is supposed to be an `AccountRoot` object - and `signer_lists` is in this object.
-However, the docs say that `signer_lists` should be at the root level of the reponse - and this makes more sense, since signer lists are not part of the AccountRoot object.
+However, the docs say that `signer_lists` should be at the root level of the reponse - and this makes sense, since signer lists are not part of the AccountRoot object.
 (First reported in [xrpl-dev-portal#938](https://github.com/XRPLF/xrpl-dev-portal/issues/938).)
-Thanks to [rippled#3770](https://github.com/XRPLF/rippled/pull/3770), this field will be moved in `api_version: 2`.
+Thanks to [rippled#3770](https://github.com/XRPLF/rippled/pull/3770), this field will be moved in `api_version: 2`, to the root level of the response.

 #### server_info - network_id